run2bizdocs/documentation/en-us/docs/4biz-helium/processes/release/use/register-release-request.md

 |**Knowledge Base**|Search or create a document to link the release|
 |**Tickets**|Search for a ticket to link to link the release|

+!!! abstract "NOTE"

+    In the Related CI, you can link different types of release, for example, software release, hardware, software and others.

+!!! abstract "NOTE"

+    In the Knowledge Base, you can add attachments in a document to be linked to the release.

 ### Saving

 At the end of the page, you'll find a floating button with the functions of: